-- Causing a collision is a breach of the Code of Driving Conduct. - If another automobile has ANY overlap on your automobile at any part of the circuit, then you must leave them racing room at all times. - More than one change of direction to defend a position is prohibited. - If, in the braking area, another automobile has ANY overlap on your automobile, then it is not permitted for the defending (leading) vehicle to change the trajectory of their automobile once in that braking area. - If you lose your position exiting the Marshalling area, or during the formation lap, you are permitted to overtake cars on the formation lap to regain your position in the field.
-If you are still out of position by the time your automobile reaches the safety car control line, then you must immediately enter pit lane and start your race from the end of pit lane.
+- Causing a collision is a breach of the Code of Driving Conduct. - If another automobile has ANY overlap on your automobile at any part of the circuit, then you must leave them at least one car width to the edge of the track at all times. - More than one change of direction to defend a position is prohibited. - If, in the braking area, another automobile has ANY overlap on your automobile, then it is not permitted for the defending (leading) vehicle to change the trajectory of their automobile once in that braking area. - If you lose your position exiting the Marshalling area, or during the formation lap, you are permitted to overtake cars on the formation lap to regain your position in the field.
+If you are still out of position by the time your automobile reaches the safety car control line, then you must immediately enter pit lane and start your race from the pit lane.